Joe Ellis: Personal life

 Ellis lives in Colorado, with his wife, Ann.
 They have three children: two sons, Si and Zander, and a daughter, Catherine.
-He is also a member of the Bush family through his mother Nancy Walker Bush Ellis, respectively making him the nephew and cousin of former US Presidents George H. W. Bush and George W. Bush.
+He is also a member of the Bush family through his mother Nancy Walker Bush Ellis, respectively making him the nephew of former U.S. president George H. W. Bush and cousin of former U.S. president George W. Bush.